-- 1. Shorts or athletic attire is unacceptable. - 2.
-Formal suits or tuxedos are required along with a necktie or bowtie. - 3.
-Dress shoes or boots are required. - 4.
-No hats are allowed. - 5.
-Canes are prohibited. - 6.
-Shirts should be buttoned up to the second button from the collar. - 7.
+- 1. Suits, sport coats, or tuxedos must be worn along with a tie and dress shoes. - 2.
+Canes and hats will not be permitted. - 3.
+Dress shirts must be worn and buttoned up to the second button from the collar.
+They must remain on for the entire dance.
+Shirts may not have a plunging neckline - 4.
 Pants should fit properly on the hip and not sag below the waistline.